-This is a particular issue for GP partners and may even result in some GP practices becoming financially unviable if a significant number of employees seek to reinstate service.
-Moreover, as GP partners received this funding via the "global sum" and they had a 'legitimate expectation' that the 2015 regulations applied to the remedy period (2015-2022) and would not be revisited, we do not believe that it is appropriate for GP practices to be liable for these payments if an employee reinstates their service.
+Furthermore, we are concerned that GP partners, as employers themselves, could be held responsible for any employer contributions if a member seeks to reinstate pension service.
+Whilst they may have previously received funding to cover these contributions, GP partners received this funding via the 'global sum' and they had a 'legitimate expectation' that the 2015 regulations applied to the remedy period (2015-2022) and would not be revisited.
+We do not, therefore, believe that it is appropriate for GP practices to be liable for these payments if an employee reinstates their service.
 Indeed, we believe this would be subject to legal challenge.
-Further complexity results from the fact that many GP practices that employed in scope members during the remedy period may no longer exist.